Danielfordd/consider_the_drink/deploy.md

     },
     #dj_database_url package formats heroku database url into django format, dont forget to import it at the top of your file
     'production': dj_database_url.config(conn_max_age=600, ssl_require=True)
+    #This must be commented out to run locally
 }

 DATABASES = {